petershin/liferay-learn/docs/courses/latest/en/commerce-architect/configuring-products-and-skus/adding-options.md

 ---
 # Adding Options

 In the first module, you created three products all having a single SKU, or Stock Keeping Unit.
-Often, there may be products that have multiple SKUs.
+Often, products have multiple SKUs.
 For instance, a product that has different quantities.
 In this lesson, you’ll learn how to edit an existing product and add multiple SKUs using options.

 1. Open the *Global Menu* (![Global Menu](../../images/icon-applications-menu.png)) and navigate to *Commerce* &rarr; *Options*.